 Cohabitation Agreements and Living Together

-Are you living with or planning to live with your partner?
-Do you think that you will have the same rights as a married couple, either now or after a particular period of time has passed?
-Unfortunately, that is not the case.
-There is no such thing as common law marriage and there is no equivalent of divorce proceedings for unmarried couples who separate.
+Whether you are in a same-sex or opposite sex couple, there is no such thing as common law marriage and there is no equivalent of divorce proceedings for unmarried couples who separate.
 This can make things unduly complex and traumatic when a relationship breaks down.

 What is a Cohabitation Agreement?